DRUG CRIMES IN ARKANSAS

 Drug cases often come down to whether or not the alleged contraband may be suppressed based on some sort of constitutional or evidentiary violation.

-Get Drug Crime Defense In Little Rock
+Drug Crime Defense In Little Rock

 Despite our nation’s decades-long War on Drugs being an objective, costly failure, Arkansas law enforcement agencies continue to police drugs aggressively, and Arkansas prosecutors continue to pursue drug cases aggressively.

 Even the relatively minor possession of a controlled substance can net you a substantial charge carrying hefty, possibly mandatory-minimum prison sentences.
-Just because you are found in a place where drugs are later found located not mean that you are dead to rights.
+Just because you are found in a place where drugs are later found located does not mean that you are dead to rights.
 Drug cases are far less straightforward than they may seem.

 Our attorneys have extensive experience litigating complex suppression issues in both State and federal courts.
 Mr. Kaiser was involved in representing the defendant who transported the largest amount of methamphetamine seized at once in Arkansas history.
 Make sure your Fourth Amendment rights are protected today!